adrianer/ExpressGui/README.md

 One that uses cython to compile to an exe and the other is just a normal python script.
 Python script is default

-to build as python script:
+Build as python script:
 	make

-to build as an exe:
+Build as an exe:
 	make exe

 ![Screenshot](https://github.com/pancaketest/ExpressGui/raw/master/screenshots/window.png)